agoloborodko/reposnap/README.md

 ## Overview

-`reposnap` is a Python script designed to generate a Markdown file that documents the structure and contents of a git project.
+`reposnap` is a Python tool designed to generate a Markdown file that documents the structure and contents of a Git project.
+It provides both a command-line interface (CLI) and a graphical user interface (GUI) for ease of use.
 This tool is particularly useful for creating a quick overview of a project's file hierarchy, including optional syntax-highlighted code snippets.

 ## Features

+- **Command-Line Interface (CLI)**: Quickly generate documentation from the terminal.
+- **Graphical User Interface (GUI)**: A user-friendly GUI if you want to select files and directories interactively.
 - **Syntax Highlighting**: Includes syntax highlighting for known file types in the generated Markdown file.
 - **Structure Only Option**: The `--structure-only` flag can be used to generate the Markdown file with just the directory structure, omitting the contents of the files.
+- **Gitignore Support**: Automatically respects `.gitignore` patterns to exclude files and directories.

 ## Installation

+You can install `reposnap` using pip:

 ```bash
 pip install reposnap
 ```